Brand development that increases sales velocity, guaranteed.

 Gaining Brand Recognition

 After developing a market positioning strategy, companies must drive brand recognition and awareness through marketing efforts.
 It involves getting your brand name, logo, and messaging in front of the target audience frequently and consistently across channels.
-The aim is to build familiarity and solidify the desired brand image and associations in the customer’s minds.
+The aim is to build familiarity and solidify the desired brand image and associations in the customer’s mind.

 An excellent way to build brand awareness is through advertising, cultural relevance, and presence.
 For example, brands like Crocs and Old Spice have renewed relevance through viral social campaigns.
 Another way is through partnerships and collaborations.
-Adidas and Kanye West collaborated, and as a result, they produced YEEZEE, which can be a good example.
+Adidas and Kanye West collaborated, and as a result, they produced YEEZEE, which is a good example.

 Brands need to keep innovating to stay on top of their game.
 Brands like Apple, Tesla, and TikTok maintain high recognition by continuously releasing new products, updates, and features.
 For small brands, recognition may start locally.
 Brands like Shinola and Tom’s Shoes began in select cities before expanding nationally.
 Unique local stories and word-of-mouth can generate broader recognition.